sunforwork/bypasspaywall/README.md

 5. Enable Developer Mode.
 6. Click `Load unpacked` and select/open the extension folder (contains file manifest.json).

-*  By default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
-You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for permission for current site).
+*  By default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
+You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for host permission for current site).

 If you're familiar with Git(Hub)-clients you can also clone this repo and update the extension that way (load unpacked folder used by Git(Hub)-client).